sfigg/commercialization-public/docset/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

     If the system still boots with internal HDD, please make sure USB boot is prioritized instead of HDD boot.
 To do so, it may be neceesary to enter the Reference Computer BIOS menu and adjust the boot priority order so that the USB Key is at the top of the list.

-1. Identify Windows Parition Drive letter.
+1. Identify Windows partition drive letter.

     -   At the **X:\windows\system32&gt;** prompt, type ***diskpart*** and press **&lt;Enter&gt;** to start Diskpart.